 To determine how flexibly to control for wind speed and precipitation, we removed power outage exposure from models and modelled only the relationships between precipitation, wind speed, and CVD and respiratory hospitalization rates separately.
 We ran several test models with splines on precipitation and wind speed with varying degrees of flexibility (linear, and 2-4 degrees of freedom), and tested model fit using qAICs.
 We controlled for these confounders in main models with the degree of flexibility that resulted in the best test model fit.
 In models with the outcome of respiratory hospitalizations, we controlled for precipitation linearly, and in models for CVD outcomes, with 2 degrees of freedom.
 Wind speed was modeled with 3 degrees of freedom across outcomes.

-We hypothesized that there would be lagged effects of power outage on both CVD and respiratory hospitalizations.
-Power outage exposure was moderately autocorrelated (R = 0.2).
-We included lags up to 6 days after power outage exposure, and constrained these lags.
-We tested 3-5 degrees of freedom on the lag dimension, since >5 degrees of freedom seemed biologically implausible.
-We compared model fit using qAICs, finding that for CVD outcomes, 5 degrees of freedom across the lag dimension produced the best model fit, and 3 degrees of freedom was appropriate for respiratory outcomes.
+We hypothesized that there would be lagged effects of power outage on CVD and respiratory hospitalizations.
+Power outage exposure was moderately autocorrelated (ρ = 0.2).
+We included lags up to 6 days after power outage exposure and constrained these lags.
+We tested 3-5 degrees of freedom on the lag dimension since >5 degrees of freedom seemed biologically implausible.
+We compared model fit using qAICs, finding that for CVD outcomes, 5 degrees of freedom across the lag dimension produced the best model fit, and 3 degrees of freedom for respiratory outcomes.